WHY STUDY CREATIVE WRITING AT MBC?

 - Creative writing courses here are taught by experienced and dedicated teachers who are themselves practicing and well-published writers within the genre they teach.

-- MBC student writers are encouraged to submit their work — and/or work on the editorial staff — of two campus literary magazines, Miscellany and Libations.
+- MBC student writers are encouraged to submit their work — and/or work on the editorial staff — of the campus literary magazine, Outrageous Fortune.

 - The creative writing minor is sponsored by the Department of English and therefore shares the department’s long-standing dedication to fostering careful habits of reading and thoughtful, clear, and sophisticated modes of writing.